Cyrix126/gupaxx/README.md

 ![CI](assets/images/xvb_tab.png)
 ### Console of XvB
 The output of the console will show useful information on the status of the XvB process and the decision of the algorithm for every 10 minutes.
-### Token input
-When you registered your XMR payout address, you should have received a token.
-Please enter this token here.
 ### Account stats
-Account stats about your address on XMRvsBeast can be found here after the process is started with your token provided.
+Account stats about your address on XMRvsBeast can be found here after the process is started.

 ## XvB Raffle Status
 Gupaxx adds a new column called **XvB Raffle** on the Status Tab in the Process submenu.
 It displays public statistics of XMRvsBeast, which are available [here](https://xmrvsbeast.com/p2pool).
 It is refreshed every minute.
-This column will be active if the XvB process is started even partially, it doesn't need the token to be provided.
+This column will be active if the XvB process is started even partially.

 ![XvB raffle stats](assets/images/xvb_raffle_stats.png)